St. Patrick's Day in Galway

 ST PATRICK'S DAY PARADE - GALWAY

-The Galway Parade theme changes each year and will be announced in February 2017.
-Last year, the St Patrick's Day Parade in Galway highlighted the rich cultural fibre of Galway as part of the bidding for the European Capital of Culture 2020 (which we were susequently successful in winning).
-Annual parade highlights include Galway Arts Centre, Colours Street Theatre, An Taibhdhearc Irish language Theatre and Galway Theatre Festival with community groups such as Foróige, GAA clubs, Amnesty International and The Russian Culture Club creating a kaleidoscope of of Galway's rich mix of cultural and ethnic diversity.
+Last year, the St Patrick's Day Parade in Galway highlighted the rich cultural fibre of Galway as part of the bidding for the European Capital of Culture 2020 (which we were subsequently successful in winning).
+Annual parade highlights include Galway Arts Centre, Colours Street Theatre, An Taibhdhearc Irish language Theatre and Galway Theatre Festival with community groups such as Foróige, GAA clubs, Amnesty International and The Russian Culture Club creating a kaleidoscope of Galway's rich mix of cultural and ethnic diversity.